 The conduct of visitors in the residence halls, whether they are friends or family members of a student, is the responsibility of the resident student with whom they are visiting.
 Please remember the following:

-- All visitors must be escorted in and out of the residence hall by their host and carry their guest pass with them at all times.
+▪ All visitors must be escorted by their host and carry their guest pass with them at all times.

-- Students are permitted to sign-in no more than three visitors at any time, unless prior approval has been obtained from the Director of Residence Life.
+▪ Students are permitted to sign-in no more than three visitors at any time, unless prior approval has been obtained from the Associate Dean of Students/Director of Residence Life and/or Coordinator of Residence Life.

-- Wheelock College allows visitors to stay in residence halls for no more than three consecutive days and nights in any ten-day period.
+▪ Wheelock College allows outside visitors (including commuter students) to stay in residence halls for no more than three (3) consecutive days and nights in any ten-day period.
 After staying in any Wheelock College residence hall for the maximum amount of allowable time, a visitor is not allowed to stay overnight as a visitor of any Wheelock College resident student.
 If a student wishes to have an overnight visitor for more than three consecutive nights, he or she must obtain prior approval from their Resident Director.
 Extended stays by visitors will be granted only on a limited basis at the College's sole discretion after evaluating the specific circumstances of each request.